davidwmcneill/davidwmcneill.github.io/content/posts/selenium-kubernetes.md

 tags: ['kubernetes', 'Selenium', 'python']
 ---
 ## Background
-I've read and heard a lot about Selenium over the years, but never got my hands dirty.
-It's been on my 'todo' list for a fair while!
+A deeper look into Selenium  has been on my 'todo' list for a fair while, Time to get my hands dirty!

 This blog topic is a good excuse to cover off a few learning points:
 - Get an automated test running in a local k3d cluster to generate some traffic when testing progressive deployments with Argo-rollouts